dedee/kompack/README.md

 **NOTE**
 This library is development - use with care.
 I am looking forward to your feedback.
+Current releases just contain JVM and mingw_x64 native libraries.
+More platforms will be built soon.

 ## Kotlinx Serialization API